youneshenniwrites/random_cat_generator/README.md

 This Flutter project demonstrate the use of a clean architecture to build a very basic mobile app.

-The app is built mostly with purw dart and a bit of flutter.
+The app is built mostly with pure Dart and a bit of Flutter for the UI.

 Users can use this app as a reference to strengthen their skills around designing apps with a clean architecture and wirting code using the SOLID design principles.